helios-network/hyperion/docs/ARCHITECTURE.md

 * Takes input directly from a trusted Helios node
 * Assumes validity of batches and validator sets from the trusted node
 * Uses retry mechanisms for reliability
-* Requires both Ethereum address and Peggy ID for signing operations
+* Requires both Ethereum address and Hyperion ID for signing operations
 * Reports metrics for monitoring and timing
 * Operates as part of the main Orchestrator process